American Convention on Human Rights

-The American Convention on Human Rights, also known as the Pact of San José, is an international human rights instrument.
-It was adopted by many countries in the Western Hemisphere in San José, Costa Rica, on 22 November 1969.
+The American Convention on Human Rights (ACHR), also known as the Pact of San José or by its Spanish name used in most of the signatory nations, Convención Americana sobre Derechos Humanos, is an international human rights instrument.
+It was adopted by many countries in the Americas in San José, Costa Rica, on 22 November 1969.
 It came into force after the eleventh instrument of ratification (that of Grenada) was deposited on 18 July 1978.

 The bodies responsible for overseeing compliance with the Convention are the Inter-American Commission on Human Rights and the Inter-American Court of Human Rights, both of which are organs of the Organization of American States (OAS).

 Content and purpose

-According to its preamble, the purpose of the Convention is "to consolidate in this hemisphere, within the framework of democratic institutions, a system of personal liberty and social justice based on respect for the essential rights of man."
+According to its preamble, the purpose of the Convention is "to consolidate in this hemisphere, within the framework of democratic institutions, a system of personal liberty and social justice based on respect for the essential rights of man".